kianmeng/PhotoGlimmer/README.md

 - ** Foreground/People/Face Lighting**: PhotoGlimmer intelligently detects people in your photos and helps you manually  enhance the lighting for a natural and appealing look.
 You can both brighten and darken the people in foreground.

-- ** Background Illumination **: Toggle a switch and you can chane the luminosity of background.
+- ** Background Illumination **: Toggle a switch and you can change the luminosity of background.

 - **Background Preservation**: Say goodbye to painstaking masking and cropping.
 A few nudges at the sliders ensure that your enhanced foreground blend seamlessly with the original background.